JamFfm/NEXTIONDisplay/README.md

 In the Editor you can place pictures, fonts , buttons, text Lables like in Visual Studio.
 Just way morte simple.
 But powerful!
 From the Raspi side it is possible to place data to a spezial component placed on the page by the editor.
 You just have to use the serial connection.
 To place a text in a textlabel it is like t0.txt="your Text".
-To close sending you have to terminate like the times x0ff.
+To close sending you have to terminate like three times x0ff.

 There is the possibility to place some logic into the display.
 For example place a button on a page and programm page 2 at release event.
 The page 2 will be displayed without the help of the Raspi.